 Training in the Power Zone occurs in various forms throughout the year in 2PEAK training plans.
-Here we explain what needs to be watched in this intensive training.
+Here we explain what needs to be watched in this high intensity training.

 Training in the Power zone is always done in the form of intervals.
 The length of the intervals can vary from a few seconds to several minutes.
 The longer intervals of several minutes are especially stressful.
 These mainly occur before a competition and put the last edge on your form and increase competition hardness.
 On the other hand, intervals of 5 to 30 seconds duration come usually in quieter training phases.
 This sprint training increases your speed and results in a different metabolic rate from the longer power intervals.